hdl-util/hdmi/README.md

 ## Potential limitations

 * Resolution: some FPGAs don't support I/O at speeds high enough to achieve 720p/1080p
+	* Workaround: use DDR other special I/O features
 * LVDS/TMDS: if your FPGA doesn't support TMDS, you should be able to use LVDS instead (tested up to 720x480)
     * Needs further investigation
 * Wiring: if you're using a breakout board or long lengths of untwisted wire, there might be a few pixels that jitter due to interference.
 Make sure you have all the necessary pins connected.
 Sometimes disconnecting the ground pins might actually reduce interference.